-Protecting Seabirds from Fishing Gear
+Protecting Seabirds From Fishing Gear

 Bycatch, or accidental hooking or entanglement in fishing gear, is a common threat to seabirds.
 As a whole, bycatch is a complex, global issue that threatens our ocean ecosystems and their components, including seabirds.
-A number of statues, strategic initiatives, and multilateral agreements direct NOAA Fisheries to include seabirds in our efforts to reduce bycatch.
+A number of statutes, strategic initiatives, and multilateral agreements direct NOAA Fisheries to include seabirds in our efforts to reduce bycatch.

 Seabirds are attracted to fishing vessels and fishing operations—offal and bait can be tempting sources of “free food.”
 Unfortunately, this also means that they frequently get hooked or entangled in fishing gear, especially in longline fisheries.
 Most birds taken during longline operations are attracted to the baited hooks when the gear is being set, get hooked at the surface, and then dragged underwater where they drown.

 For an endangered species like the short-tailed albatross, being accidentally killed in fishing gear can be a serious threat to the population.
 Depending on the geographic region, fishermen in the United States often interact with species of albatross, cormorants, gannet, loons, pelicans, puffins, gulls, storm-petrels, shearwaters, and terns, among others.